 Planning Your Visit

-I’ve been to A Taste of Edmonton several times, and the best way to tackle this event is to plan ahead.
+I’ve been to Taste of Edmonton several times, and the best way to tackle this event is to plan ahead.
 If you buy your tickets online, you can usually save a bit of money.
-However you can only buy the 40 pack of tickets online, and eating for 40 tickets for one person is pretty hard.
-The best thing to do is bring a friend and split the tickets (that’s what a friend and I did).
-It’s more cost effective this way.
-It’s important to know the food is a sample size.
-20 tickets (for me) is enough to try a few dishes and not be hungry at the end.
+You can only buy the 40 pack of tickets online.
+Eating 40 tickets worth of food is hard to do for one person.
+I recommend going to Taste of Edmonton with someone and splitting the cost of tickets.
+This is what a friend and I did.
+It’s more cost-effective this way.
+While the food is a sample size 20 tickets is usually enough for me to try several dishes, and not be hungry when I leave.

-Taste of Edmonton runs from 11am to 11pm, except the first and last day when it runs from 11am to 8pm.
-If you go in the middle of the afternoon during the week, it won’t be so busy.
-You can also try going in the evening after work, but you run the risk of having some places run out of their dishes.
+Taste of Edmonton runs from 11 am to 11 pm, except the first and last day when it runs from 11 am to 8 pm.
+If you go in the middle of the afternoon on weekdays, it won’t be so busy.
+You can also try going in the evening after work, but you having some places run out of their dishes.

 Parking around Taste of Edmonton is quite tricky (and even more so this year with it being at Capital Plaza.
 The best thing to do is to take the LRT (to Grandin Station) or the bus.
-You can check routes at the Edmonton Transit System.
+You can check routes at ETS Trip Planner.
 An LRT ticket is $3.25 and is valid for 90 minutes.

 Before you go check the weather because this is an outdoor event.
 If there is a severe thunderstorm Taste of Edmonton may close for safety reasons.
 This actually happened the other night.
 Wear comfortable shoes, slather on some sunscreen, and if it calls for rain bring an umbrella.
 I recommend bringing a bottle of water with you.
 It is possible to buy water there (for two tickets), but save your tickets for the food.
 You can use cash or credit card to buy tickets.
 There are ATMs at Taste of Edmonton, but they will charge a service fee.